kumahq/kuma-demo/vagrant/README.md

 3. The third machine will host our backend application that handles the logic of our application
 4. The fourth machine will host the Elasticsearch service that stores all the items in our marketplace
 5. The fifth machine will host Redis service that stores reviews for each item
+6. The sixth machine will be the Kong Gateway acting as an ingress to your mesh

 To check if the machines are up and running after the `vagrant up` command, use `vagrant status`: